Wishes and dreams… Sometimes they catch up to you.

 Not every young person is lucky enough to have a positive adult influence, someone who shows them a bigger world.
-I was fortunate to have a few, and Uncle Lloyd Junior was a stand-out.
-He had a college education and travelled the world as a navigator in the Air Force.
+We had Uncle Lloyd Jr. Lloyd Jr. had a college education and travelled the world as a navigator in the Air Force.
 Every Christmas Eve we were allowed to open one present and for me, there was no question.
 Somewhere under that tree was a gift, wrapped in a map of an unknown place with my name on it.
 I knew it would be unique, special, and would unlock a door to a place I hadn’t been or show me something I’d never imagined.

 When I was 14 I took my first flight, of course Uncle Lloyd Junior played a role.
 I flew to see Lloyd Junior for a trip to Epcot, which had opened just a couple years prior.
 Epcot included a Future World Showcase featuring eleven countries from around the world.
 I can still here Lloyd Junior ask, “Connie Jill..
 If you can go anywhere in the world, where will it be?”
 Easy answer: MOROCCO.